Vice President of University Advancement

-Assistant Director for Alumni Membership and Outreach
+Assistant Director of Alumni Membership and Outreach

 Caleb comes to Advancement after serving the Department of Intercollegiate Athletics as Associate Director of Game-Day Logistics for the inaugural return season of Buccaneer Football.
 Caleb originally joined the Alumni Staff as a Graduate Assistant in 2011, completing his MBA in 2013.
 Caleb’s current duties are to spearhead the Grads of the Last Decade (GOLD) alumni group, the Student Alumni Association, as well as working on advertising sales for ETSU Today.
 Caleb also provides support to multiple ETSU events and alumni activities, growing loyalty and support for the institution.